Loading...

 lspci

 lspci enumerates PCI devices and is your baseline proof that the OS sees the hardware.
-If the device is not listed, driver/module work is premature; you likely have a seating/firmware/slot issue or a passthrough mapping problem.
+If the device is not listed, driver and module work is premature.
+At that point you are likely dealing with a seating, firmware, slot, or passthrough mapping issue.

 # Look for the target address and class: